-With the configuration of load balancer in Amazon Web Services Management Console, the ALB will distribute incoming requests to targets based on the algorithm you selected that is Round Robin which will result in a more evenly distributed load.
+With the configuration of load balancer in Amazon Web Services Management Console, the ALB will distribute incoming requests to targets based on the algorithm you selected that is evenly distributed load.

 3. PROPOSED SYSTEM

 In AWS, the Elastic Load Balancer (ELB) service, now known as the Application Load Balancer (ALB) and Network Load Balancer (NLB), we can use a flow-based, rather than a traditional round-robin algorithm.
 This flow-based approach ensures that incoming requests are directed to the appropriate target based on factors like the request's source IP, the destination IP, and the TCP/UDP port.